 In the long run I can see why Delta might want to place a Boeing 737 MAX order.
 The airline is willing to fly planes that are 20+ years old, so perhaps the need isn’t as immediate as at other airlines.
 But looking at Delta’s narrow body fleet:

-- Delta has 95 Airbus A220s on order, which more than replace the carrier’s 53 Boeing 717s; then again, Delta recently retired all of its MD-80s, leading to a significant capacity reduction
+- Delta has 95 Airbus A220s on order, which more than replace the carrier’s 53 Boeing 717s; then again, Delta retired all of its MD-80s during the pandemic, leading to a significant capacity reduction

-- Delta has 127 Airbus A321s in its fleet, which are an average of around three years old, and the carrier also has 155 Airbus A321neos on order; these will more than replace the carrier’s 127 Boeing 757s (arguably the airline could use some A321XLRs for long and thin routes)
+- Delta has 127 Airbus A321s in its fleet, which are an average of around three years old, and the airline also recently started taking delivery of its first of 155 Airbus A321neos; these will more than replace the carrier’s 127 Boeing 757s (arguably the airline could use some A321XLRs for long and thin routes)